 USB 4 is a Universal Serial Bus (USB) standard released in September 2019.
 In the near future, most new laptops, computers, and devices will support USB 4.

-As early as March of this year, Intel announced the opening of the Thunderbolt protocol to the USB Promoter Group, which significantly improved the transmission speed of the USB 4.
-At the same time, it means that the most powerful data port, Thunderbolt 3, will be directly integrated into USB 4.
-In the future, devices using Thunderbolt 3 will not need to obtain authorization from Intel or pay high licensing fees, which will promote the development of port technology.
-It is extremely important.
+In March, Intel announced the opening of the Thunderbolt protocol to the USB Promoter Group, which significantly increased the transfer speed of USB 4.
+At the same time, this means that the most powerful data port, Thunderbolt 3, will be integrated directly into USB 4.
+In the future, devices using Thunderbolt 3 will not need to be licensed from Intel or pay high licensing fees, which will facilitate the development of port technology.
+This is very important.

 Three characteristics of the USB 4 protocol

-1. the USB 4 specification will introduce two-lane channels.
+1. The USB 4 specification will introduce two-lane channels.

-2. the transmission bandwidth reaches the 40 Gbps standard of Thunderbolt 3.
+2. The transmission bandwidth reaches the 40 Gbps standard of Thunderbolt 3.

-3. Backward compatible with USB 3.2, 3.1, 3.0, 2.0 and Thunderbolt 3.
+3. Backwards compatible with USB 3.2, 3.1, 3.0, 2.0, and Thunderbolt 3.

-A full-featured USB 4 port is the most complete, smallest, and fastest physical port!
+The full-featured USB 4 port is the most complete, smallest, and fastest physical port!

-In addition, USB 4 has also been fully considered in terms of compatibility, directly compatible with USB 3.2, 3.1, 3.0, 2.0, and Thunderbolt 3, and the current standard USB data cable used on USB 4.
+Additionally, USB 4 has been fully considered in terms of compatibility.
+It is directly compatible with USB 3.2, 3.1, 3.0, 2.0, Thunderbolt 3, and USB 4.

 Why is USB 4 worth looking forward to?

-In 2011, Thunderbolt, which was jointly developed by Intel and Apple and code-named “Light Peak”, was officially announced.
+In 2011, Thunderbolt, which was jointly developed by Intel and Apple and codenamed Light Peak, was officially announced.
 This is what we call the Thunderbolt port.
-Apple’s official website calls it the “lightning” port.
+Apple’s official website calls it a “lightning” port.

-Since the Thunderbolt port combines the PCI-E and DisplayPort communication protocols, the Thunderbolt port is almost the only multi-function port that supports both high-speed data transmission and video/audio transmission before the full-featured TYPE-C comes out.
-That is, it has both USB and DP.
-Or HDMI/DVI/VGA function.
-And because its bandwidth reaches bidirectional 10Gbps (Thunderbolt 2 is bidirectional 20Gbps), it can be said to be a very advanced port extension technology.
+Since the Thunderbolt port combines the PCI Express and DisplayPort communication protocols, it is almost the only multi-function port that supports both high-speed data transmission and video/audio transmission before the full-featured Type-C standard was introduced.
+That is, it has USB, DP, HDMI, DVI, and VGA functions.
+And because it has a bandwidth of 10 Gbps in both directions, it can be considered a highly advanced port extension technology.

 Thunderbolt 3 VS USB 4